 Cut the sheet into strips then take three at a time and braid. tack the strips together when you reach the end of one strip.
-When all braided on a flat surface start winding it into a circle or oval tacking the rows together ever few inches.

 Make a couple of cobbler aprons with big pockets on each side!
 I was given some years ago and still wear them all the time at home.
 The big pockets hold my garden gloves and snippers so they're always handy when I go outside and walk through the yard.
 Handy for "oops, something needs deadheading".

 Well, well.
 H-m-mmmmm.
 I take every single orphan sheet and make them my sofa-bed sheets, my grandchild's sheets, and my double-sheets...